SurferAdmin/freqstart/README.md

 `v0.1.8`
 * Modified proxy network creation to be non-verbose.
 * Removed frequi_cors config parameter since it is deprecated after integrating Nginx into FreqUI routine.
-* Added hash to file creation function.
+* Add hash to file creation function.
 * Improved value get and update value from json and other files incl. set value in a temporary file.
 * Changend docker manifest tmp filetype.
+* Add validation of strategy path files incl. non-implemented strategies.

 `v0.1.7`
 * Fixed unbound variable in help function.